Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #14 Rice

 WOOF, although cooked rice doesn’t offer any real nutrients, it can help alleviate a Yorkie’s upset stomach due to its blandness.
 OK, I’ll bark out the truth – I’m not a huge fan of rice, but I will eat it only when it’s mixed with something irresistible to my wet nose.
-Hence, be sure to add some unseasoned shredded chicken and veggies to make a real meal for your dog!
+Hence, be sure to add some unseasoned shredded chicken and veggies to make a real meal for your Yorkie!

 As a matter of bark, chicken with rice (which is considered a “bland diet”) can work wonders when your Yorkie is experiencing minor tummy aches and diarrhea.
 You can also add some hot water during cooking to make the meal more like porridge or stew, which will help your dog hydrate and digest.
 Just remember to wait til it cools down before serving.